Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Child enjoying with VR| ©Jessica Lewis

-If your children are fond of new technologies, they will certainly enjoy this specialized guided tour prepared with them in mind.
-Among the many options available for a guided tour of the Colosseum, there is an option that includes a virtual reality recreation of Ancient Rome and the Colosseum.
+If your children are lovers of new technologies, they will certainly enjoy this specialized guided tour prepared with them in mind.
+Among the many options for a guided tour of the Colosseum, there is an option that includes a virtual reality recreation of Ancient Rome and the Colosseum.

 Throughout the visit to the Colosseum you will be accompanied by a guide who will provide you with special glasses so that you can compare the current state of the Forum and the Colosseum with scenes of the time that will seem that you are living in first person.